 A possibility exists that they meant this as a subtle reference to Mary Shelley’s Frankenstein, where the not-so-good doctor rambles briefly about his inability to work with the human body below a certain scale and so requires a body “about eight feet in height, and proportionably large.”
 I tend to think that he looks to reanimate a particularly large corpse, given the places he travels in the book to work, and most readers imagine a large body made from parts of corpses, but some people interpret it as him needing to construct the body from over-sized cells.

 RODRIGUEZ: Of all the crazy things.
 Remember what I was telling you a while ago, about the early wars and funny air vehicles they used?
 That’s one of them.

 RODRIGUEZ: Not unless it makes a strafing run.

-Fighter aircraft are an almost forgotten technology to our crew.
-It’s hard to imagine why the entire concept would vanish in the future, since air support is so obviously useful.
-However, this is speculation, but since Sulu tried to explain how his handgun works (“lead pellets propelled by expanding gases from a chemical explosion”), it’s possible that the energy weapons we’ve seen the crew carry—phasers—have displaced conventional firearms.
-And if that’s true, it would mean that ground forces could easily take down an enemy aircraft.
+Fighter aircraft seem like an almost forgotten technology to our crew.
+It seems hard to imagine why the entire concept would vanish in the future, since air support has become so obviously useful.
+However, I could probably speculate that, since Sulu tried to explain how his handgun works—“lead pellets propelled by expanding gases from a chemical explosion,” he says—the possibility exists that the energy weapons that we’ve seen the crew carry (phasers) have displaced conventional firearms.
+And if that holds true, it would mean that ground forces could easily take down small enemy aircraft.

-The fake pilot is an excellent shot, however.
+The fake pilot seems like an excellent shot, however.
 With only a few rounds fired, judging by the audio, it took down Angela Teller under fairly complete cover.